omahs/imx-docs/docs/main/key-concepts/deep-dive-deposits-withdrawals.md

 ![Asset Withdrawals](/img/Withdrawals.png)

 ### Mass exit scenario
 This occurs when a user decides to request for a full withdrawal of their assets from an exchange.
-This kicks off a sequence of events known as a "mass exit scenario" where the exhcnage is given a timeframe (known as a "freeze grace period", ie. 7 days), to service the withdrawal request.
+This kicks off a sequence of events known as a "mass exit scenario" where the exchange is given a timeframe (known as a "freeze grace period", ie. 7 days), to service the withdrawal request.

 #### How does an exchange fulfil this request?
 It submits a STARK proof indicating that the asset has been released from the L2 vault.
 Upon acceptance of the proof, the contract adds the withdrawn amount/tokens to the L1 (on-chain) vault.
 The user can then withdraw this amount from the on-chain vault into their account via a normal on-chain withdrawal request.